seetaresearch/dragon/docs/api/python/torch.rst

   : Compute the element-wise subtraction.

   `sum(...) <torch/sum.html>`_
-  : Compute the sum value of elements along the given axis.
+  : Compute the sum value of elements along the given dimension.

   `tensor(...) <torch/tensor.html>`_
   : Create a tensor initializing the content from data.

   `topk(...) <torch/topk.html>`_
-  : Return the k largest/smallest values and indices along the given axis.
+  : Return the top-K largest or smallest elements along the given dimension.

-  `topk_acc(...) <torch/topk_acc.html>`_
-  : Compute the top-k accuracy according to the label.

   `unsqueeze(...) <torch/unsqueeze.html>`_
   : Expand the dimensions of input with size 1.